Lamprichauns/lamp-os/README.md

 ## Dev setup (for vscode)

 - Install micropy-cli
-- Install PyMakr extension in VSCode
+- Install PyMakr extension in VSCode (use 1.1.13 - 1.1.14 is broken.)
 - That's it!
 Then you can run the code on the arduino from within VScode, as well as REPL selected code, etc.